Project

 open

-virtio (if_vtnet...) not detected on Hetzner cloud (AMD system)
+VirtIO V1 not supported (was: virtio (if_vtnet...) not detected on Hetzner cloud (AMD system))

-Added by mneumann over 1 year ago.
-Updated over 1 year ago.
+Added by mneumann about 3 years ago.
+Updated 2 days ago.

 Status: